1 9 9 1 (USA)

-In the post-Cold War era, the operatives of the National Intelligence Agency – especially married couple Dylan (Anthony John Denison) and Kate (Linda Purl) Del’Amico – were concerned as much with their personal lives as with enemy spooks.
+In the post-Cold War era, the operatives of the National Intelligence Agency – especially married couple Dylan (Anthony John Denison) and Kate (Linda Purl) Del’Amico from suburban Maryland – were concerned as much with their personal lives as with enemy spooks.

 Would Kate’s youthful affair with a Soviet scientist return to haunt her?
-How would they tell their two children what their parents did for a living?
+How would they tell their children, 16-year-old Megan (Arlene Taylor), 9-year-old Emily (Marne Patterson) and 7-year-old Marlon (Adam Ryen), what their parents did for a living?